GwynHN/BIO373_2019/CommandLineBootCamp.md

     $ command1 file.txt | command 2

+As hard as you may try, some series of commands are just not compatible.
+This should not really be the case for the course, but if you start trying to make the longest single command possible, it just won't work!

 ### More about `less`

 The `less` command is a nice way to view and search any standard output printed to a screen.
+(The `cat` command prints all the contents of a file as standard output).
 I often use it to 'open' a file to see its contents.
 Once you see the contents on the screen, you are able to scroll through using the arrow keys, search for patterns, and more (check the `man` page!).
 This is really useful if a file format requires a special tool to view the file, but subsequently would print everything on the screen all at once with no hope of scrolling through or searching.
 Search further down the document using `/` then typing the pattern you want to look for, `?` to search for the pattern further up in the file, `n` to find the next instance of the pattern.
 Type `q` to exit back to the command line prompt.

     $ less file.txt